-Sangibanus, according to Jordanes, Alanian king in Gallia in the 5th c. – the explanation of V.I.
+Sangibanus, according to Jordanes, the Alanian king in Gallia in the 5th c. – the explanation of V.I.
 Abaev as "possessing the power of hands" (Os cong, Pers čang "a hand") is not quite right phonetically.
 OE sengen "to burn" and bān "a foot, bone" are better.

 Σαρυκη (saruke), a feminine name, Panticapaeum – to OE. sarig “sad, anxious”?

-Σαυλιοσ (saulios), the son of Gnuros – apparently from OE sāwol "soul."
+Σαυλιοσ (saulios), the son of Gnuros – apparently from OE sāwol "soul".

 Σκοπασισ (skopasis), Scythian military commander during the war with the Persians – perhaps the word is derived from OE scop "a poet, singer."
 OE ease "cup" can be offered for the second part of the word.
 However, the Greek sculptor Skopas was known (Gr σχοψ "an owl").

 Σπαργαπειθησ (spargapeithes), the name of two men, one of them was the Agathyrsian king, another was the king of the Scythians – the name can be translated as "a hewing sparks" by means OE spearca “a spark" and restored word *pathan “to beat".
-Restoring followed such way.
-Old English had the word pađ “a path” bur it is known that the words path, road are often attributed as "beaten".
+Restoring followed in such a way.
+Old English had the word pađ “a path” but it is known that the words path, road are often attributed as "beaten".
 Farther, OE pýtan had one meaning "to squeeze, push".
-In addition, Herodotus translated Oyor-pata as "a killing men".
-Obviously, the Turkic word pata- “to beat” was borrowed by Old English and lost later.
+In addition, Herodotus translated Oyor-pata as "killing men".
+Obviously, the Turkic word pata- “to beat” was borrowed by Old English and was lost later.
 It should not confuse the names of Agathyrsian and Scythians kings had German origins.
 The fact of the transition royal names from one nation to another is known (M.I.
 Artamonov, 1974, 131).

 Σπαροβαισ (sparobais), Panticapaeum – no good Iranian matches are found.
 Chuv sapăr "affectionate" + apăs "priest" could be taken but better consider OE spær "gypsum, limestone” and býan "to build" ("a mason, builder").